pakizarashid/thesis/README.md

 ## Stage 1 — Baseline: does the watermark survive being cloned?

-VoiceMark's own released watermark, tested against all five zero-shot TTS architectures its own paper evaluates, using the same detector, the same 16-bit payload, and the same harness throughout.
+VoiceMark's own released watermark, evaluated across five zero-shot TTS architectures: the three reported in the VoiceMark paper (CosyVoice, F5-TTS, MaskGCT) plus YourTTS and XTTS-v2, using the same detector, the same 16-bit payload, and the same harness throughout.

 | cloner | speaker conditioning | watermark ACC in the clone |